7 Rural Destinations in Korea to Visit Outside of Seoul, Busan & Jeju

 We love the fashionable modernity of Seoul, the cultural sites in Busan, and the beach resorts of Jeju − but discovering the lesser-known gems in rural Korea offers entirely fresh perspectives to both seasoned and first-time visitors to the country.

 Quaint old towns, seaside biblical miracles and more await when you venture outside the city limits of sprawling metropolises.
-Here is our pick of 7 amazing countryside destinations to add to your next itinerary in Korea!
+Here is our pick of seven amazing countryside destinations to add to your next itinerary in Korea!

 1. Witness the parting of the sea at Jindo Island